-With her leadership, Springfield College has experienced a rededication to the community service and civic engagement for which it is so well known, and has committed itself to building an inclusive campus that encourages engaged and diverse populations.
-She has fostered an internal environment that reflects shared governance among its faculty, staff, and students, and an external environment that is safe and welcoming for the College community and its city neighbors.
+With her leadership, the Springfield College community has experienced a unified rededication to its Humanics philosophy and mission of leadership in service to others, and has committed itself to educational excellence through cultivation of partnerships that allow students to produce new knowledge and that engage diverse populations.
+Through an extensive planning process, she has fostered an internal environment that reflects shared governance among its faculty, staff, and student bodies, and an external environment that is safe and welcoming for the College community and its city neighbors.

-Cooper earned a Bachelor of Arts from the University of Delaware, a Master of Education from the University of Georgia, a Master of Business Administration from the University of Rochester, a Doctor of Philosophy in education administration from Michigan State University, and a Doctor of Management from Case Western Reserve University.
-She previously served as senior vice president for student affairs at Rochester (N.Y.)
-Institute of Technology (RIT) and as chair of the YMCA of Greater Rochester Board of Directors.
-Cooper co-led the RIT President’s Commission on Women to improve the campus climate for women, is a past recipient of the RIT Four Presidents Distinguished Public Service Award, and was named one of Rochester’s most influential women by the Rochester Business Journal.
+President Cooper earned a Bachelor of Arts from the University of Delaware, a Master of Education from the University of Georgia, a Master of Business Administration from the University of Rochester, a Doctor of Philosophy in education administration from Michigan State University, and a Doctor of Management from Case Western Reserve University.

-Known for her volunteer leadership, President Cooper has been named to National Association of Independent Colleges and Universities (NAICU) Committee on Policy Analysis and Public Relations, as well as to the board of trustees of the Council for Adult and Experiential Learning.
-She was appointed by Massachusetts Governor Charlie Baker to serve on the Special Commission to Study the Incorporation of Safe and Effective Pain Treatment and Prescribing Practices Into the Professional Training of Students That May Prescribe Controlled Substances.
+Known for her volunteer leadership, President Cooper has been named to the National Association of Independent Colleges and Universities Committee on Policy Analysis and Public Relations.
+She was appointed by Massachusetts Gov. Charlie Baker to serve on the Special Commission to Study the Incorporation of Safe and Effective Pain Treatment and Prescribing Practices into the Professional Training of Students that may Prescribe Controlled Substances.

-A recreational runner, Cooper lives on the Springfield campus with her husband, David, and their chocolate lab, Jack.
-They have one son, Calvin, an Airman in the U.S. Air Force Services.
+President Cooper lives on the Springfield College campus with her husband, David.
+They have a son, Calvin, a senior airman in the U.S. Air Force Services.